27 Epic Things to Do in Cabo San Lucas (and Beyond)

 The road starts to climb soon after that.
 You’re aiming to make it to the top near the white round observatory.

-(Last time, this access was restricted.
+(Heads up: The last time we went, this access was restricted.
 The security guard redirected us to another entrance, and we ended up taking a new route up Pedregal to a different viewpoint.)

 Tip: Walking or hiking in Cabo San Lucas